JuniorBrice/JR-COLLEGE-CHESS/README.md

 vcount (vertical pixel count), vid (video output enable), hs (horizontal sync), and vs (vertical sync) to the GUI block or the proper interface pins.

 Capabilities:
--Pieces are constrained to movements only allowed by their type.
+-> Pieces are constrained to movements only allowed by their type.
 (I.e., Knights can only move like Knights, and Queens can only move like Queens.)

--Pawns that have not been previously moved can in fact move the initial two squares as usual, if there is nothing blocking their way.
+-> Pawns that have not been previously moved can in fact move the initial two squares as usual, if there is nothing blocking their way.
 They cannot move two squares otherwise.

--Pieces of opposite color can be captured.
+-> Pieces of opposite color can be captured.
 Pieces of the same color cannot be captured.

--Pawns may not move diagonally unless in the act of capturing, as usual.
+-> Pawns may not move diagonally unless in the act of capturing, as usual.

--Pawn promotion is functional; however, pawns auto promote to Queen.
+-> Pawn promotion is functional; however, pawns auto promote to Queen.

--Diagonal movement selection allowed by the joystick.
+-> Diagonal movement selection allowed by the joystick.

 Areas for Improvement:
 -> No turn order, players can move pieces however they wish regardless of proper turn.

 -> No castling functionality.

 -> No En passant functionality.

 -> No check or checkmate functionality.

 -> No collision detection for the Queen, Bishop, or Rook pieces.
 (I.e., these pieces may behave like a knight and jump over other pieces in its path of legal moves)

 Hope you find this interesting!